browserengineering/book/book/accessibility.md

 Mixed voice / visual interaction
 ================================

+The accessibility tree also needs access to the geometry of each object.
+This allows screen readers to know where things are on the screen in case the user wants to [hit test][hit-test] a place on the screen to see what is
+there:  user who can't see the screen still might want to do things like touch exploration of the screen, or being notified what is under the mouse as they move it around.

 To get access to the geometry, let's add a `layout_object` pointer to each `Node` object if it has one.
 That's easy to do in the constructor of each layout